Olena Stepaniv: Life

 Stepaniv was taken prisoner by the Russians after she, and others, stayed behind to cover a retreat at Bolekhiv.
 She was held in Tashkent as a prisoner of war, where she stayed until 1917.
 She helped organise the 1918 uprising in Tashkent, as she was a member of the legion's Supreme Military Board.
 From 1918 to 1919 she again commanded a platoon, this time in the Ukrainian Galician Army, the military force of the West Ukrainian People's Republic.

 When the war was over, Stepaniv returned to education and gained a doctorate.
 In 1927, she attended the 2nd Congress of Ukrainian natural scientists and physicians.
 In 1930, she published a book recording the years 1912–14.
 This was one of the 75 publications she made during her life.

 Stepaniv began teaching at a gymnasium established by the Basilian sisters in Lviv; she remained there until 1935, when the Polish leaders of the order stopped her teaching.
 She then took a job with the Ridna Shkola society, which had championed the Ukrainian language since 1881.
 She also worked for the Audit Union of Ukrainian Co-operatives and was a well-known personality.

 In 1942, Stepaniv led the statistics department in Lviv.
 She gathered and published data and it was said that the publications were intended to embarrass the country's occupiers.
 During the war she was working at Lviv University but after the war ended she was sent to a labour camp in Mordovia in 1949, because of her Ukrainian patriotism.
 She was held there until 1956.

 Private life

-Stepaniv married Roman Dashkevych, who was a lawyer and a general-khorunzhyi (general-ensign) of the Ukrainian People's Army.
+Stepaniv married Roman Dachkevitch, who was a lawyer and a general-khorunzhyi (general-ensign) of the Ukrainian People's Army.
 In 1926, their son, Yaroslav Dashkevych, was born.